formlio/forml/docs/concept.rst

 .. _concept-persistence:

 Persistence
-    Fundamental aspect of a project lifecycle is the pipeline state transition occurring during *train* and/or *tune* modes.
-Each of these transitions produce a new *Generation*.
-Generations based on same build of a project belong to one *Lineage*.
+    A fundamental aspect of a project lifecycle is the pipeline state transition occurring during *train* and/or *tune* modes.
+Each of these transitions produces a new *Generation*.
+Generations based on the same build of a project belong to one *Lineage*.

-    Both Lineages and Generations are *project artifacts* that require a persistent runtime storage called *Registry* that allows publishing, locating and fetching these entities.
+    Both Lineages and Generations are *project artifacts* that require persistent runtime storage called *Registry* that allows publishing, locating and fetching these entities.
 See the :doc:`registry/index` section for the list of existing registry implementations and their configurations.